samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 - `MIN_PARALLELISM`: the minimum parallelism, which is 1.
 - `MAX_PARALLELISM`: the maximum parallelism, which is 16777215.
 - `MAX_LENGTH`: the maximum output length, which is 4294967295.
-- `DELTA`: the number of dependencies per block (a security parameter), which is 3.

 # The Expand-Mix-Extract (EME) Function